winitzki/scall/tutorial/programming_dhall.md

         } x
 ```

-Dhall's pattern matching syntax is somewhat similar to the Haskell syntax.
 The `merge` keyword looks like a curried function whose first argument is a _record value_ and the second argument is a value of a union type.
 The field names of the record must correspond to all the constructor names in the union type.
 The values inside the record are functions that describe what to compute in each case where the union type's constructor has arguments.